kprzybylo/shift4-homework/README.md

 Application aims to parse provided cron expression.
 Valid expression will result in printing interpretation of when command will be run.

+Parser implementation is based on description from [Wikipedia](https://en.wikipedia.org/wiki/Cron).

 ### Requirements

 JDK 17